yousefkotp/Speech-Emotion-Recognition/README.md

 The model can be modified to use `Log Softmax` instead of Softmax for faster computation and practicality reasons.
 However, using Softmax is not a problem in this case since that we are using a GPU to run the model.

 #### Training
 For audio processing, we used window size = 512, hop size = 160 and number of mel = 40.
 We used Adam optimizer with learning rate = 0.00001 and batch size = 8.
 We trained the model for 10 epochs and saved the best model based on validation accuracy.
 We used L2 regularization with weight decay = 0.001.
+We have also used data augmentation techniques such as noise injection, time shifting, pitch shifting, time stretching and volume scaling to prevent overfitting.

 #### Classification Report